 Inherited Thrombophilias (Factor V Leiden gene mutation, protein C & S deficiency, MTHFR 677 T mutation etc)

-Spontaneous abortion or miscarriage is defined as the involuntary termination of pregnancy before 20 weeks of gestation or below a fetal weight of 500g.
-Overall, 50-75% of miscarriages result from numerical chromosomal abnormalities and occur by chance.
-The most common are trisomies.
+Spontaneous abortion or miscarriage is defined as the non-induced loss of a pregnancy before 20 weeks of gestation.
+Overall, 50-75% of miscarriages are due to sporadic chromosomal abnormalities and hence occur by chance.
+The most common ones are trisomy’s such as Down’s syndrome (Trisomy 21).
 Maternal ageing is associated with an increased risk of miscarriage, which reflects a rising prevalence of oocyte aneuploidy.
-Karyotype of both partners or the abortus can provide evidence as to the type of anomaly or may suggest a non-genetic cause when normal.
-IVF with preimplantation genetic diagnosis and selected transfer of euploid embryos is an established treatment for couples when one partner is a carrier of chromosomal anomaly.
+Karyotype of both partners or of the abortus can provide evidence towards the type of anomaly or may suggest a non-genetic cause when normal.
+IVF with pre-implantation genetic diagnosis (PGD) and selected transfer of euploid embryos is an established treatment for couples when one partner is a carrier of chromosomal anomaly.

 Anatomic anomalies of the uterus predispose to an increased risk of pregnancy loss and can be identified by sonohysterography or the traditional hysterosalpingogram (HSG).
 The septate uterus is the most common anomaly and the one most closely associated with recurrent pregnancy loss.
 This malformation can easily be corrected via hysteroscopy.
 Cervical cerclage may help improve pregnancy outcomes in cases that exhibit progressive cervical shortening during pregnancy.
 Uterine leiomyomas/fibroids especially those that protrude into or displace the uterine cavity can be associated with pregnancy loss.